2sic/2sxc-docs/2sxc Docs Generator/basics/app/inherit/index.md

 In very advanced cases you may want to define an App in one central place, and re-use that in many sites.

-This describes how to do this - it's a new feature in 2sxc 13.01.
+This describes how to do this - it's a new feature in 2sxc 13.02.

 > [!IMPORTANT]
-> This only works if the feature has been enabled - WIP!
+> This only works if the feature has been enabled and requires the EnterpriseCMS license - docs WIP!

-> [!IMPORTANT]
-> As of v13.01 this feature only works in Dnn.
-Oqtane does not support this yet.

 ## How it Works TODO: